 1. Post Office Savings Schemes

-The Post Office Saving Schemes include a bucket list of products that offer the reliability and risk free return on investment which is associated with a central government run savings portfolio.
-These schemes are operated via ~ 1.54 lakh post offices all over the the country.
-For instance, PPF is operated via 8200 branches of public sector banks in addition to the post offices in each city.
+The Post Office Saving Schemes include a bucket list of products that offer reliability and risk-free returns on investment.
+Such security and returns are perks one mostly associates with a central government-run savings portfolio.
+These schemes are operated via 1.54 lakh post offices all over the country.
+Take for instance the PPF scheme; PPF is operated via 8200 branches of public sector banks in addition to the post offices in each city.

 1. Post Office Savings Account